kitconcept/robotframework-djangolibrary/README.rst

 DjangoLibrary is a web testing library to test Django with Robot Framework.
 It uses Selenium2Library to run tests against a real browser instance.

+The library will automatically start and stop your Django instance while running the tests.
+It also comes with serveral autologin keywords that allow you to login different users during your tests, without the need to actually access the login page.

 Installation
 ------------